o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 Before you start the tutorial, ensure that you have the following:

 - Set up an O3DE development environment.
-You can build O3DE as a source engine or a pre-built SDK engine.
-For more information, refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github.md).

-## Create a Gem from the `CppToolGem` template

-To start, create a Gem from the `CppToolGem` template.
-The `CppToolGem` template contains a basic C++ framework to create a dockable tool (widget) in the Editor.
+For instructions, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup/).

+## Tutorial specifics

-This tutorial uses the following directory names and locations in the examples.
+This tutorial uses the following Windows directory names and locations in the examples.
+You may choose different folder names and locations on your disk.

-- **O3DE engine directory**: `C:/o3de`
+- **O3DE engine directory**: `C:\o3de`
     The source directory that contains the engine.

-- **`CppToolGem` template**: `C:/o3de/Templates/CppToolGem`
+- **`CppToolGem` template**: `C:\o3de\Templates\CppToolGem`
     The Gem template that your custom Gem is based off of.

-- **MyCppShapeExample Gem**: `C:/o3de-gems/MyCppShapeExample`
+- **MyCppShapeExample Gem**: `C:\o3de-gems\MyCppShapeExample`
     Your custom Gem.
 You may choose a different folder name and location in your disk.

+## Create a Gem from the `CppToolGem` template

+Start by creating a Gem from the `CppToolGem` template, which contains a basic C++ framework to create a dockable tool (widget) in the Editor.

 To create a Gem from the `CppToolGem` template, complete the following steps: